 Are you ready to make the move to 5.12?
 ActivePerl 5.12 is now available in all Editions (Enterprise, OEM, Business, and Community Editions), and is supported in Perl Dev Kit 9 too.
 If you’re considering the upgrade, listening to the archived webinar is worth your time.
 If you’re starting to implement new applications with Perl, concerned with legacy applications, or are simply in need of a refresher to keep up-to-date, don’t miss it.

-Or, for a quick review, see the slides below.
+For a quick review of the webinar, see the slides below.